 - Goal setting.

 Setting realistic, achievable goals helps maintain motivation and gives you a sense of purpose.
-For example, setting monthly and weekly goals in my blogging planner helps me stay productive and see my progress clearly.
+For example, setting monthly and weekly goals in Sunsama helps me stay productive and see my progress clearly.

 A well-structured plan establishes deadlines and milestones, allowing you to hold yourself accountable for your progress.
 Without planning, it becomes easy to procrastinate or lose track of your responsibilities.